abin-karukappallil/ByteLink/README.md

-# Link Shortener
+# ByteLink

-This project is a Link Shortener application built using React for the frontend, with user authentication powered by Supabase.
+**ByteLink** is a Link Shortener application built using React for the frontend, with user authentication powered by Supabase.
 It provides users with a secure and user-friendly way to shorten URLs, track clicks, and manage their links.

 ## Table of Contents